-Mama always tells me that I’m a lucky dog, and I totally agree!
-Even though I wasn’t rescued or abandoned and put up for dog adoption, I wasn’t well-taken care of by my breeder and was put up for a quick and cheap sale.
-I shudder to imagine what would have happened to me if I ended up in a bad place.
+We always tell Latte that she is a lucky dog.
+Even though she wasn't rescued or abandoned and put up for dog adoption, she wasn't well-taken care of by her breeder and was put up for a quick and cheap sale.
+It would have been terrible if she ended up in a bad place.

-While I have found my forever home, there are many dogs out there who are unwanted or mistreated, and they are waiting for some kind people to turn their luck and lives around.
+While Latte may have found forever home with us, there are many dogs out there who are unwanted or mistreated, and they are waiting for some kind people to turn their luck and lives around.

 If you are looking to adopt and save lives (by adopting you free up resources for other dogs in need), you can approach the following dog adoption groups.